AAVSO/VStar/trunk/ReadMe.txt

 o Double-clicking the vstar.jar file icon (dist/vstar.jar) o Typing: java -jar dist/vstar.jar (Unix) or java -jar dist\vstar.jar (DOS) o Typing: ./script/run_vstar.sh (Unix) or script\run_vstar.bat (DOS) See those script/batch files for more details.
-The main benefit of these scripts is that they run VStar with the same memory allocation parameters as for WebStart (see below), permitting bigger/more datasets to be loaded. o Typing: ant run
+The main benefit of the scripts is that they run VStar with the same memory allocation parameters as for WebStart (see below), permitting bigger/more datasets to be loaded.
+  They require the VSTAR_HOME environment to be set. o Typing: ant run
   This option is intended for developers.
 Type ant -p for more details.

-Another way to run VStar is by using Java WebStart (TM) from the Citizen Sky or VStar SourceForge web sites:
+The easiest way to run VStar is by clicking on the Java WebStart (TM) link on the Citizen Sky or VStar SourceForge web sites:

 o Go to http://www.citizensky.org/teams/vstar-software-development o Click on the "Download VStar Now" button

 Directions for using the WebStart version of VStar are on the same web page.
 Launching VStar via WebStart means that you will always have the most up-to- date version of VStar.
+You can also double-click the vstar.jnlp file at the top-level of this distribution.

 If you obtained the VStar distribution via SourceForge, try opening a sample data file in VStar: